 Our TicketCo Media Services product consists of a streaming solution where our customers can sell Pay Per View tickets (PPV).
-We are about to deploy a extension of this streaming solution where our customers can upload digital content such as videos with the purpose of selling Video On Demand (VOD).
+We have also deployed an extension of this streaming solution where our customers can upload digital content such as videos with the purpose of selling Video On Demand (VOD).

 If we look at what the high level components of TicketCo Media Services consist of from a event organiser (or artist) point of view they are:

 - Self serviced web app solution to create events

 - The ability to create pay per view tickets

 - A broadcasting endpoint in TicketCo that can be broadcast to (more about that later).

 From the shopper (or viewer) end it consists of being able to see live streams or video content after buying a Pay Per View ticket.
 We have a a strong belief that a pay per view experience not only needs to contain a smooth shopper journey but also the ability to see HD content where it matters the most, on the TV.

 So we have already created an Apple TV app and an Android TV app for shoppers.
 Here they can access the livestreams by activating their pay per view ticket.

 In addition to this our web players that are used on mobiles and laptops can cast the videos to Airplay or Chromecast compatible devices.
 Typically the last one will consist of Chromecast devices people have connected to their TV´s.